James Warren (politician)

-Major-General James Warren (September 28, 1726 – November 28, 1808) was an American merchant, politician and military officer who served as the speaker of the Massachusetts House of Representatives from 1787 to 1788.
+Major-general James Warren (September 28, 1726 – November 28, 1808) was an American merchant, politician and military officer who served as the speaker of the Massachusetts House of Representatives from 1787 to 1788.
 An advocate of colonial resistance to British parliamentary acts in the American Revolution, Warren served as the Continental Army's Paymaster-General during the Revolutionary War before pursuing a political career.

 Born in Plymouth, Massachusetts to an affluent New England family, Warren studied at Harvard College from 1745 to 1747 before settling down in his hometown to a career as a businessman and gentleman farmer.
-In 1754, Warren married Mercy Otis, who shared his republican beliefs and bore him five sons during their marriage.
+In 1754, Warren married Mercy Otis, who shared his republican beliefs and together they had five sons during their marriage.
 In 1766, Warren was elected to the Massachusetts House of Representatives, continuing to sit in the house until 1778.

 As tensions gradually increased between Great Britain and its American colonies, Warren soon became a prominent supporter of the Patriot cause, jointly forming a committee of correspondence in Massachusetts.
 Warren was a delegate to the first Massachusetts Provincial Congress in October 1774, and also served as president of the third Provincial Congress from 1775 to 1780 after his predecessor, Joseph Warren, was killed at Bunker Hill.

-Warren served in a multitude of roles during the Revolutionary War; along with serving as Paymaster-General, he also sat on the naval board of the Continental Navy from 1776 to 1781, and enlisted in the Massachusetts militia as a major-general for a year until he resigned in 1777.
+Warren served in a multitude of roles during the Revolutionary War; along with serving as Paymaster-General, he also sat on the naval board of the Continental Navy from 1776 to 1781, and served as a general officer in the Massachusetts Militia for a year until he resigned in 1777.
 After the war, Warren was elected as a speaker in the Massachusetts General Court in 1787.
 Retiring from politics in 1794, he died in Plymouth fourteen years later.

 Early life

 James Warren was born on September 28, 1726, in Plymouth, Massachusetts.
 His father, James Warren, was a businessman and legal official who served as the high sheriff of Plymouth County; he was also a captain in the provincial militia.
 Warren's mother was Penelope Winslow, who married her husband in 1724.
 Warren was born into a prominent New England family which descended from a Mayflower passenger, Richard Warren.

 The young Warren was raised on the family farm, which was located near the Eel River.
 Beginning in 1742, he attended Harvard College, graduating in 1745 with a BA degree.
 While studying at Harvard, Warren, who excelled at his studies, developed "strong feelings about how the colonies should be governed".
 Warren also befriended future Massachusetts Attorney General and soldier James Otis Sr., who was studying at Harvard as well.

 Warren returned to Plymouth after graduating from Harvard, settling down there to a career as a merchant and gentleman farmer.
-On November 14, 1754, Warren married 26-year old Mercy Otis, the only daughter of James Otis Sr; the marriage was the culmination of a six-year long engagement between the two.
+On November 14, 1754, Warren married his second cousin, 26-year old Mercy Otis, the only daughter of James Otis Sr; the marriage was the culmination of a six-year long engagement between the two.
 After marrying at the Otis family residence, the two settled down on a homestead in Plymouth that Warren had bought in 1755.